snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: Trunc(Vals=-1)

-        Truncates the vector to length *NumVals*.
+        Truncates the vector to length *Vals*.
 If *Vals* is not given, the vector is left unchanged.

      .. describe:: Pack()